Mormito/PasswordManager/README.md

 ## Python Password Manager

-This code is currently simple, it can generate and encrypt a random 10 char password (obviously can decrypt too...), but im working to upgrade this.
+This code can generate and encrypt a random 10 char password (can decrypt too).

+Working to upgrade!

 ### Install guide